 1. Learn about this personality disorder

-Understanding the symptoms and side effects of narcissistic personality disorder gives you an idea of what to expect from your partner so you aren’t as shocked by their behavior.
-Make an effort to learn about the condition, so you are equipped with knowledge.
+Understanding the symptoms and side effects of narcissistic personality disorder gives you an idea of what to expect from your partner.
+Hence, you aren’t as shocked by their behavior.
+Make an effort to learn about the condition so you are equipped with knowledge.

 2. Don’t take the behavior personally